danielpalmares/bankist/README.md

 # Go to the project folder
 $ cd bankist

-# Open the project with Live Server!
+# Open the project with Live Server
 ```

 If you don't have the Live Server extension installed, this link is for you [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)